hearbenchmark/hear-eval-kit/README.md

   --small       FLAG     If passed, the task will run on a small-version of the
                          data.

+  --luigi-dir   STRING   Path to dir to store the intermediate luigi task outputs.
+                         By default this is set to _workdir in the module root directory

+  --tasks-dir   STRING   Path to dir to store the final task outputs.
+                         By default this is set to tasks in the module root directory
 ```
 The small flag runs the preprocessing pipeline on a small version of each dataset stored at [Downsampled HEAR Open Tasks](https://github.com/turian/hear2021-open-tasks-downsampled).
 This is used for development and continuous integration tests for the pipeline.
 These small versions of the data can be generated deterministically with the following command:
 ```